Sue Burke

 Sue Burke (born 1955) is an American writer and translator.
-She has written the science fiction novel Semiosis (2018) and its sequel, Interference (2019).
+She has written the science fiction Semiosis trilogy, Semiosis (2018), Interference (2019), and Usurpation (2024).
 Semiosis attracted favorable attention and acclaim and appeared on numerous lists of the best books of 2018.

 Awards

 In 2017, Burke received the Alicia Gordon Award for Word Artistry in Translation from the American Translators Association for her English translation of an excerpt from Joseph de la Vega’s Confusión de confusiones, written in Spanish in 1688.
 The book, the first analysis of stock markets ever written, was a commission from Bolsas y Mercados Españoles for an institutional gift.

 Personal life

 Burke grew up in Milwaukee, Wisconsin and attended the University of Wisconsin.
 She moved with her husband, a trilingual businessman, to Madrid, Spain, in December 1999.
 She moved to Chicago in July 2016.